Brand New Medical Study

 What is the purpose of this study?

 There is still much we don’t know about what causes migraines, nor how to treat them effectively.
-Some research suggests that a ketogenic (high-fat and low-carbohydrate) diet helps to prevent migraines.
+Some research suggests that a ketogenic (high-fat and low-carbohydrate) diet helps to prevent migraine episodes.

-This study aims to test the effectiveness of a drug which includes a ketogenic substance, in reducing symptoms of patients who frequently experience migraines.
+This study aims to test the effectiveness of a drug which includes a ketogenic substance, in reducing symptoms of patients who frequently experience migraine attacks.
 The study is randomised and eligible participants may receive the study drug, or a placebo.

 Where is my nearest study site?